shinyquagsire23/monado/doc/changes/auxiliary/mr.1810.md

-fifo: Doc comments, and small improvements to the C++ wrapper helper.
+u/fifo: Doc comments, and small improvements to the C++ wrapper helper.